epfl-lasa/iCub-Assistant/README.md

 yarpserver
 ```

--- Open another window, go to gazebo/worlds folder, and run:
+-- Open another window, navigate to gazebo/worlds folder, and run:

 ```bash
 gazebo -s libgazebo_yarp_clock.so simple.world
 ```

--- Open another window, go to dependencies/collision/to_install folder, unzip each package, navigate to the corresponding folder and:
+-- Install controller dependencies.
+Open another window, go to dependencies/collision/to_install folder, unzip each package, navigate to each corresponding folder and:

 ```bash
 mkdir build